 You are to write out any assigned homework before class, according to the instructions in the book and the syllabus, and bring it with you each day.
 The homework should be completed on notebook paper, and written out clearly enough that it would be easy for me to see that you have done your assignment.
 Your homework should not be written in your textbook.
-When you are preparing paragraph-length readings from our main textbook or from 46 Stories, you may write out a translation, but in class, I would like you to refer only to vocabulary and grammar notes to help you as you are translating.
+When you are preparing paragraph-length readings from our main textbook, you may write out a translation, but in class, I would like you to refer only to vocabulary and grammar notes to help you as you are translating.
 Those notes may include markup as well, if it is assigned, or if you just think it would help you.
 We will go over at least portions of each assignment in class, and you will be expected to correct your work in a different color of pen or pencil than that with which you wrote it.
-Nearly every day, I will either look at your written preparation for the day in class or collect it, and assign you a score between 0 and 10 based on the completeness of your work and, where applicable, attendance to assigned concepts and accuracy of corrections.
-If you are absent on a day when I check or collect homework, you will not be able to make it up, unless your absence is for a reason that is genuinely excusable and beyond your control; I will be the arbiter of the justifiability of your absence.
-I will, however, drop the three lowest homework scores (including zeroes) from your grade at semester's end, and may exempt other scores beyond those two in extraordinary situations.
+On a regular basis, I will either look at your written preparation for the day in class or collect it, and assign you a score between 0 and 10 based on the completeness of your work and, where applicable, attendance to assigned concepts and accuracy of corrections.
+If you are absent on a day when I check or collect homework, you will not be able to make it up, unless your absence is for a reason that is genuinely excusable and beyond your control; I will be the arbiter of the justifiability of your absence, and may require some documentation as I make my decision.
+I will, however, drop the three lowest homework scores (including zeroes) from your grade at semester's end, and may exempt other scores beyond those three in extraordinary situations.